Review: Central Station for Fire Alarm Monitoring vs. In-House Monitoring

 January 29, 2023

+The first step in comparing central station fire alarms vs. in-house monitoring is to ask yourself "what is a central station fire alarm" and "what is in-house monitoring".
 A central station for fire alarm monitoring is a monitored facility that provides 24/7 monitoring of fire alarm systems, smoke detectors, and other safety systems.
 The station is typically located away from the protected area (ex. your buildings) and staffed by trained professionals who can respond quickly to any alarms or alerts triggered by the system.
 By doing so, they help ensure that the fire department is notified in a timely manner and that personnel are safely evacuated from any potential hazards.

 Central station monitoring also allows for continual maintenance, testing, and repair of the systems to ensure they remain in proper working order.
 With central station monitoring, you have reasonably firm assurance that your fire alarm system will always be functioning properly and alert the right first responders at the right time.